Doping in tennis: Maria Sharapova (2016)

 In 2016, Maria Sharapova confessed to failing a WADA drug test while playing at the Australian Open in 2016.
 The substance used was a drug named meldonium that is used to treat heart disease with its effects on blood circulation through the transfer of fatty acids into the human body.
 Sharapova maintained there was no wrongdoing on her behalf, having admitted to using the prescription based drug for over ten years due to her susceptibility to influenza, treatment for symptoms of diabetes and magnesium deficiency.

 On 1 January 2016, the drug was placed on the International Tennis Federation's banned substance list as it was ruled to have performance-enhancing effects.
 Such effects include increased blood circulation through the greater intake of oxygen that enables increased exercise ability and a reduced recovery period.

 A report handed down by the International Tennis Federation and World Anti-Doping Agency found that while Sharapova may not have been consciously using the substance to increase performance, it is the responsibility of the player and team to be aware of new additions to the banned substance list.
 As a result, Sharapova was initially issued a two-year ban by the ITF that prevented her from competing professionally on the WTA World Tour until 25 January 2018.

 Following an investigation by the Court of Arbitration for Sport in October 2016, Sharapova's ban was reduced from two years to 15 months after it was found there was no intention to cheat and no significant fault on her behalf.
 The ruling enabled Sharapova to return to competitive tennis on April 26, 2017.

-During her ban Sharapova published her memoir, Unstoppable: My Life So Far, that was published in June 2018.
+During her ban Sharapova wrote her memoir, Unstoppable: My Life So Far, that was published in June 2018.

 Sharapova returned to grand slam tennis at the 2018 US Open through a wildcard entry.
 She made it to the fourth round before losing to Anastasija Sevastova.